IT graduate schemes you can apply for with a 2.2 degree

 Other employers who accept 2.2s

 Many employers you may not immediately associate with technology will hire graduates into IT roles, so dig about.
-For example, did you know that The Co-operative Group runs a technology leadership graduate scheme, or that easyJet offers IT graduate jobs?
-Both have accepted 2.2 degrees in previous recruitment cycles.
-Two of the UK government’s intelligence agencies, GCHQ and MI5, accept graduates with 2.2s into its technology roles.
-Or you could try the NHS health informatics management graduate scheme, which accepts 2.2s and is open to graduates of any discipline.
+For example, did you know that two of the UK government’s intelligence agencies, GCHQ and MI5, accept graduates with 2.2s into its technology roles.
+Or you could try the NHS health informatics management graduate scheme, which has previously accepted 2.2s.

 Follow us on Twitter @TjobsEng_Tech.